singhv1shal/Krishi-Chaupal/README.md

 # Krishi-Chaupal
-Cancel edit description Description  This project is developed for SIH which involves tech bucket of Web development using django, Machine Learning, Natural Language Processing, RestAPI calls etc. Website  Website for this repository (optional)  or
+This project is developed for SIH which involves tech bucket of Web development using django, Machine Learning, Natural Language Processing, RestAPI calls etc. Website  Website for this repository (optional)  or